 A Discharger Group shall develop a water quality management plan (WQMP) to address exceedances of Water Quality Benchmarks.
 The WQMP shall outline specific steps with milestones that work toward attainment of Water Quality Benchmarks through the implementation of management practices.
-The first WQMP shall be included as an attachment to the Notice of Intent and shall be based on water quality monitoring data from 2007-2015 and a report of existing management practices obtained from farm evaluation plans or surveys completed by Discharger Group members as described in section 2.a.iii.
+The first WQMP shall be submitted one year from the adoption of Order No. R4-2016-0143 based on water quality monitoring data from 2007-2015 and a report of existing management practices obtained from farm evaluation plans or surveys completed by Discharger Group members as described in section 2.a.iii.
 WQMPs shall be updated every two years if Water Quality Benchmarks are not attained based on results of revised farm evaluation plans or surveys completed by Discharger Group members.
 WQMPs are subject to Executive Officer approval and shall be noticed for public comment prior to Executive Officer approval.
 The elements of the WQMP shall include: